easypanel-io/website/docs/05-templates/ploi-roadmap/index.md

 ## Benefits

-- Customizable Roadmapping: Create and customize roadmaps according to your needs.
-- Collaboration: Mention users in comments and upvote items to prioritize tasks.
-- Automatic OG Image Generation: Generate branded OG images for your roadmaps.
-- Simplified Role System: Manage user roles with a simplified role system.
+- Customisable Roadmapping: Roadmap is an open-source software designed to cater to your roadmapping needs.
+It allows you to create a completely customisable roadmap, enabling you to plan and strategise effectively.
+- Prioritise Tasks: With the ability to upvote items, you can easily identify which tasks or projects have more priority.
+This feature helps in better decision-making and resource allocation.
+- Easy User Management: Roadmap comes with a simplified role system, including roles such as administrator, employee, and user.
+This makes it easy to manage users and their access levels within the application.
-- OAuth 2 Single Sign-On: Enable single sign-on with your own application using OAuth 2.
+- Single Sign-On: Roadmap supports OAuth 2 single sign-on with your own application, providing a seamless and secure login experience for users.
+- Automatic Image Generation: The software automatically generates Open Graph (OG) images, including the branding color you've set up.
+This feature helps in enhancing the visual appeal and recognition of your roadmap.

 ## Features

-- Customizable Roadmaps: Create and customize roadmaps according to your needs.
-- Mention Users in Comments: Collaborate with team members by mentioning them in comments.
-- Upvote Items: Prioritize tasks by upvoting items.
+- Customisable Roadmapping: Create a completely customisable roadmap to plan and strategise effectively.
+- User Mentions: Mention users in comments to facilitate communication and collaboration.
+- Upvote System: Upvote items to identify which tasks or projects have more priority.
-- Automatic OG Image Generation: Generate branded OG images for your roadmaps.
+- Automatic Slug Generation: Automatically generate slugs for your items, making them easier to reference and find.
+- Admin Panel: Manage your roadmap and users with the easy-to-use Filament admin panel.
-- Simplified Role System: Manage user roles with a simplified role system.
+- Role System: Manage users and their access levels with the simplified role system.
-- OAuth 2 Single Sign-On: Enable single sign-on with your own application using OAuth 2.
+- Single Sign-On: Provide a seamless and secure login experience with OAuth 2 single sign-on.
+- Automatic Image Generation: Enhance the visual appeal of your roadmap with automatically generated OG images.

 ## Links